quattor/documentation/docs/template-library-core/types.rst

  - is_hostURI
     - Description: This defines an URI according to RFC2396.
 A host-based URI is an absolute URI with a non-empty host field.
  - is_email
+ - is_email_list
+    - Description: require a comma-separated list of email addresses
  - is_lowercase
     - Description: If the string contains any upper case characters, return false
  - is_uppercase